Azhovan/interview-kit/ReadMe.md

 Also you can find `docker-composer.yaml` in root of the project. you may run below commands to up and run your application

 - `docker-compose build && docker-compose up -d`
-- `docker exec -it dc-php-fpm bash -c "composer install && composer dump-autoload -o"`
+- `docker exec -it project-php-fpm bash -c "composer install && composer dump-autoload -o"`

 ### Run tests `(integration & unit)`
 Currently `xx tests, xx assertions` are included.